MSBA-Team4/MSBA-Team4/README.md

 #### Business Importance:

-Recommender systems are vital to user satisfaction and platform success.
-Personalized recommendations:
-- Increase user retention and engagement.
-- Encourage longer listening sessions.
-- Drive revenue via subscriptions and advertisements.
-Failing to understand how users interact with features like shuffle can degrade performance and reduce user satisfaction, potentially impacting business growth.
+Recommender systems are critical for businesses to engage users, increase listening time, and boost retention.
+Personalized recommendations improve user satisfaction, driving platform loyalty and increasing the likelihood of premium subscriptions or ad interactions.
+Inaccurate recommendations can lead users to switch platforms or disengage entirely, affecting revenue and user growth.

 ### Research